 At a lavish ceremony on the grounds of Charleville Castle in Tullamore this morning, a crowd of over 12 people gathered to witness the President of Ireland Michael D. Higgins plant a tree to commemorate a much older tree.
 Known locally as the Kings Oak, the famous tree is believed to be around 900 years old.

-“It’s an honour and a privilege to be standing here today in front of this historical tree.” said Mister Higgins.
+“It’s an honour and a privilege to be standing here today in front of this historical tree.” said the President.
 “I think everyone will agree that it’s high time we commemorate it with a tree.”

 “Oh tree of hope, oh tree of glory,